+In Colombia, our primary customer is Trafigura, and who represented 59%, of our total revenues for the year ended December 31, 2016.
 In Chile, our primary customers are ENAP and Methanex.
-As of December 31, 2015, ENAP purchased all of our oil and condensate production and Methanex purchased almost all of our natural gas production in Chile, and represented 15% and 7%, respectively, of our total revenues for the year ended December 31, 2015.
-Our contract with ENAP is automatically renewed for 6-month terms, with oil pricing based on international market prices.
-Our contract with Methanex is a long-term contract, with the price of natural gas based on the international market prices for methanol.
-In Colombia, our primary customers are Gunvor, Trafigura and Petrominerales, who purchase our production through short-term contracts, and who represented 39.1%, 7.9%, and 5.8%, respectively, of our total revenues for the year ended December 31, 2015.
-In Brazil, following the Manati acquisition on March 31, 2014, all of our hydrocarbons are sold to Petrobras.
-In Peru, our primary customer may be Petroperu, who has the first option but not the obligation to purchase oil produced by us in the Morona Block.
+As of December 31, 2016, ENAP purchased all of our oil and condensate production and Methanex purchased almost all of our natural gas production in Chile, and represented 10% and 9%, respectively, of our total revenues for the year ended December 31, 2016.
+In Brazil, all of our hydrocarbons in Manati are sold to Petrobras.
+In Peru, our primary customer may be Petroperu, has the first option to acquire the oil produced by us in the Morona Block by matching any offer received by third parties regarding such production.